 Sep.
-25, 2019 A coalition of 17 states, the District of Columbia, and New York City file a lawsuit led by California and Massachusetts challenging the three final rules released in August 2019.
+25, 2019 A coalition of 17 states, the District of Columbia, and New York City file a lawsuit challenging the three final rules released in August 2019.
 State of California, et. al. v.
 Bernhardt, et. al., No. 4:19-cv-06013 (N. D. Cal.).

 Oct.
-21, 2019 The Animal Legal Defense Fund files a lawsuit challenging the three final rules as well.
+21, 2019 The Animal Legal Defense Fund files a lawsuit challenging the three final rules.
 Animal Legal Def.
 Fund v.
 Bernhardt, No. 19-cv-06812 (N.D.
 Cal.).

 Feb.
 24, 2020 The Supreme Court agrees to review the FOIA case related to the ESA Section 7 consultation process.
 Fish and Wildlife Serv. v.
 Sierra Club, U.S., No. 19-547.

 Aug.
 5, 2020 The FWS and NMFS propose a new rule to add a definition of “habitat” to their ESA implementing regulations.
-The agencies have proposed an alternative definition as well and are seeking comments on both.
-The proposed rule is open for comment until Sep.
-4, 2020 and comments may be submitted here.
+The agencies have proposed an alternative definition and are seek comments on both.

 Sep.
-21, 2020 Sen. John Barrasso (R-Wyo.) proposes new legislation overhauling the Endangered Species Act.
+21, 2020 Sen. John Barrasso (R-Wyo.) proposes legislation overhauling the Endangered Species Act.
 The bill would require species recovery plans be developed with input from state officials and parties with interest in the land, provide states the opportunity to lead recovery planning, block judicial review of a determination to delist a threatened or endangered species, and require reports on costs of implementation of the ESA.

 Biden AdministrationRead More